Bates550/resume/README.md

 ### Web Developer Intern - Laughlin Design Studio - _July 2015 - December 2015_

-- Took 90% done projects by the owner and bent Wordpress themes to my will implement final tweaks with JS/CSS hackery.
+- Took 90% done projects by the owner and bent Wordpress themes to my will to implement final tweaks with JS/CSS hackery.

 ## Technical Skills